Non-invasive prenatal testing (NIPT) is a revolutionary advance in prenatal screening.

 Your results are delivered to your medical practitioner.

-The Generation® prenatal test does not qualify for a Medicare rebate.
-The total out-of-pocket cost to the patient for the standard test for chromosomes 13, 18, 21 and sex chromosomes is $395* which is payable prior to sample collection by calling our Customer Care Team on 1800 822 999.
-They can also let you know the pricing of Generation® Plus when you call.
+Generation tests do not qualify for a Medicare rebate.
+The total out-of-pocket cost to the patient for Generation is $395, Generation 46 is $395 and generation Plus is $695.This is payable prior to sample collection either through our shopping cart or by calling our Customer Care Team on 1800 822 999.

 *Prices are subject to change.